 Fewer aircraft, greater effectiveness

-Warfighters gain ability to hit moving targets in all-weather conditions with the Small Diameter Bomb II.
+Warfighters gain ability to hit moving targets in all-weather conditions with the StormBreaker™ bomb, formerly called the Small Diameter Bomb II, or SDB II ™ bomb.

 Poor weather and battlefield obscurants continue to endanger warfighters as adversaries rely on these conditions to escape attacks.
 This has established the requirement for an all-weather solution that enhances warfighters' capabilities when visibility is limited.

-The SDB II™ bomb, a Raytheon program for the U.S. Air Force, will provide this capability to the warfighter.
+The StormBreaker bomb, a Raytheon program for the U.S. Air Force, will provide this capability to the warfighter.

 The seeker works in three modes to provide maximum operational flexibility: millimeter wave radar to detect and track targets through weather, imaging infrared for enhanced target discrimination and semi-active laser that enables the weapon to track an airborne laser designator or one on the ground.

-The U.S. Air Force and U.S. Navy have begun SDB II bomb integration activities on the F-35 Joint Strike Fighter and the F/A-18E/F Super Hornet aircraft.
-Raytheon will complete integration on the F-15E Strike Eagle in 2017.
+The U.S. Air Force and U.S. Navy have begun StormBreaker bomb integration activities on the F-35 Joint Strike Fighter and the F/A-18E/F Super Hornet aircraft.
+Raytheon completed development and integration on the F-15E Strike Eagle in April 2018.